seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *They shoot*

 O, well said, Lucius!
-Good boy, in Virgo’s lap; give it Pallas.
+Good boy, in Virgo's lap; give it Pallas.

 **MARCUS ANDRONICUS**
 My lord, I aim a mile beyond the moon;